BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 Message:  Successful SECRETSMANAGER: 1 / 2
 ```

-And to dump permissions on a specific service
+This tool also allows dumping permissions for a specific service
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ aws-enumerator dump -services secretsmanager